-Brian Schmitt, CFO
+Travis Wong, CFO

-Pursuant to an employment agreement dated February 7, 2019 (the "Schmitt Agreement"), Mr. Schmitt was retained as the Company's Chief Financial Officer.
-On December 18, 2020, the Schmitt Agreement was amended by the Compensation Committee consistent with recommendations provided by WTW.
+Pursuant to an employment agreement dated January 23, 2024 (the "Wong Agreement"), Mr. Wong was retained as the Company's Chief Financial Officer.

-Mr. Schmitt is entitled to an annual base salary of \$300,000.
-Further, Mr. Schmitt is entitled to short-term incentive compensation with a target compensation range of 50% to 100% of Mr. Schmitt's annual base salary at the discretion of, or upon satisfaction of certain targets set by, the Compensation Committee.
-Mr. Schmitt is also entitled to receive long-term incentive compensation with a target compensation range of 125% to 200% of Mr. Schmitt's annual base salary at the discretion of, or upon satisfaction of targets set by, the Compensation Committee.
+Mr. Wong is entitled to an annual base salary of \$275,000.
+Further, Mr. Wong is entitled to short-term incentive compensation with a target compensation range of 50% to 100% of Mr. Wong's annual base salary at the discretion of, or upon satisfaction of certain targets set by, the Compensation Committee.
+Mr. Wong is also entitled to receive long-term incentive compensation with a target compensation range of 100% to 150% of Mr. Wong's annual base salary at the discretion of, or upon satisfaction of targets set by, the Compensation of targets set by, the Compensation Committee.
 How such short-term and long-term compensation is settled (e.g. annual cash bonus, Stock Awards etc.) is at the discretion of the Compensation Committee.

-If Mr. Schmitt is terminated by the Company without cause, then Mr. Schmitt will be entitled to:
+If Mr. Wong is terminated by the Company without cause, then Mr. Wong will be entitled to:

-- (i) a payment equal to the aggregate of 12 months of annual base salary in effect on the date of notice of such termination plus an additional 1 month for each year of service with the Company up to a maximum of 24 months of annual base salary; - (ii) a payment equal to any earned short-term and long-term incentive compensation for time worked with the Company (including any pro-rata portion for any partial year worked with the Company) if such compensation has not been paid prior to the date of termination;
+a payment equal to the aggregate of 6 months of annual base salary in effect on the date of notice of such termination plus an additional 1 month for each year of service with the Company up to a maximum of 24 months of annual base salary;

-- (iii) a payment equal to: (A) any short-term incentive compensation and the cash value (at the date of the grant) of any long-term incentive compensation paid granted or earned in the financial year immediately preceding the date of the termination; or (B) where no such compensation was paid granted or earned, an additional 3 months of annual base salary in effect on the date of notice of such termination; and - (iv) have all: (A) Options granted to Mr. Schmitt under any incentive plan immediately vest and be exercisable in accordance with the terms therein for the greater of the applicable severance period or the end of the calendar year following the year of termination and (B) Stock Awards immediately vest and be deemed earned in full and payable for the entirety of the severance period and paid and/or settled at same times as such incentives are paid and/or settled to other executives for such periods.
+- (ii) a payment equal to any earned short-term and long-term incentive compensation for time worked with the Company (including any pro-rata portion for any partial year worked with the Company) if such compensation has not been paid prior to the date of termination; and - (iii) have all: (A) Options granted to Mr. Wong under any incentive plan continue to vest and be exercisable in accordance with the terms therein for the greater of the applicable severance period or the end of the calendar year following the year of termination and (B) Stock Awards immediately vest and be deemed earned in full and payable for the entirety of the severance period and paid and/or settled at same times as such incentives are paid and/or settled to other executives for such periods.